 Call the incrementAuthorization mutation and pass in the required inputs:

-Example: If the initial authorization was $1,500 and you are incrementing it $1,000 then inputtotalAmount:1000.00 - Upon the incremental authorization’s approval, capture the transaction the final transaction amount.
+- Upon the incremental authorization’s approval, capture the transaction the final transaction amount.